Soliman Biheiri

-Soliman S. Biheiri (also known as Soliman S. Beheiri, Soliman J. Beheiri, Soliman Behairy, Solaiman Biheiri) is an Egyptian citizen who moved to the United States in 1985.
+Soliman S. Biheiri (born 1952; also known as Soliman S. Beheiri, Soliman J. Beheiri, Soliman Behairy, Solaiman Biheiri) is an Egyptian citizen who moved to the United States in 1985.
 He established there Bait ul-Mal Incorporated (BMI), an Islamic investment firm that mostly fundraised on behalf of the U.S. terrorist designated Hamas.
 In 2005, Biheiri was sentenced to 13 months and one day in prison for terrorism and fraud.

 Life

 Soliman Biheiri was born in Egypt in 1952.
 He earned an economics degree from a Swiss university and then moved to the United States in 1985, where he initially lived with his brother.

 Bait ul-Mal Inc. (BMI)

 Biheiri founded Bait ul-Mal in 1986 in New Jersey with Hussein Ibrahim.
 The company provided real estate and financial services to wealthy Muslims both in the United States and abroad.
 Biheri's business proved extremely successful, and reported $25 million in revenues and lease by 1992.

 Biheiri declared that the idea for the establishment of the company was inspired by a 1981 meeting in Luxembourg with two senior Muslim Brotherhood members, Mahmood Abu Saud and Gamal Attia, who encouraged Biheiri to exploit the favorable conditions of the U.S. market and "to start up a financial corporation in the United States in the style of other Islamic financial entities like the Islamic Development Bank, an organization initially conceptualized by Attia that has managed funds known to provide money to the families of Palestinian suicide bombers."

 Steven Emerson reported that Saud invested $500,000 into a BMI subsidiary, BMI Leasing, in the mid-1980s.
 When he died, however, Biheiri returned the amount to Saud's widow.